LintlyCI/Lintly-Blog/_drafts/lintly-beta.md

 ## What is "linting"?

-A really good [definition of linting](http://stackoverflow.com/a/8503586/2026351) is the following:
+A great [definition of linting](http://stackoverflow.com/a/8503586/2026351) is the following:

 > Linting is the process of running a program that will analyze code for potential errors.

 That's exactly what Lintly does.
 It analyzes your code for potential errors and style violations.
 If it finds any issues, it will alert you via Slack, email, or a pull request comment.
-Then you'll have the chance to fix those issues immediately.
+Collaborators will then have a chance to fix the issues before their pull request is merged.

 ## Why would I want to use Lintly?

-It's no secret that code is read more often than its written.
+It's no secret that [code is read more often than its written](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds).
 For this reason, code should be as well-formatted as possible.
-Reading over horribly formatted code can make for a system that is difficult to maintain (because you can't tell what it's doing in the first place!).
+Horribly formatted code can make for a system that is difficult to maintain because the reader can't tell what it's doing in the first place.

 Lintly makes it easier to keep your codebase clean.
 If you push code that violates our linters, then Lintly will politely inform you that a violation has been detected.
 Lintly will also provide helpful